isomerpages/ura-lkywcp/_nomination/4-frequently-asked-questions.md

 | Economic development | Transport & mobility | Social programmes |
 | Smart city initiatives | Activities & programming |

-The demonstration projects should illustrate the success of the city's overall master plan/ strategy, and relate to the creation of liveable, vibrant, and sustainable urban communities, and improve the quality of life for the residents.
+The demonstration projects should illustrate the success of the city's overall master plan/strategy, and relate to the creation of liveable, vibrant, and sustainable urban communities, and improve the quality of life for the residents.

 **Can demonstration projects be partially completed/implemented?**